-- Contractor's main Arizona Medicaid website,
+- 1. Contractor's main Arizona Medicaid website,

-- Contractor's Member Handbook , and
+- 2. Contractor's Member Handbook, and

 - 3. Contractor's Formulary.

-The Contractor shall provide resources including a listing of specialized Autism Spectrum Disorder (ASD) providers to inform members with ASD how to access specialized services.
-At a minimum, the listing shall include the following fields: Group, Address, Phone Number, Doctor Name, Type, and Specialized Age Range.
+The Contractor shall publish a listing of individual providers who are formally trained in or specialize in the diagnosis of ASD on its website.
+This shall include information for members and their families on how to access specialized diagnostic services including which diagnostics meet the requirements for eligibility under the DES/DDD.
+At a minimum, the listing shall include the following fields: Group Practice Name, Address, Phone Number, Provider Name, Type of Provider, and Specialized Age Range.
 The Contractor shall submit this information with the website certification as specified in Section F, Attachment F3, Contractor Chart of Deliverables.